Frameless Shower Doors + Sliders Installed Every Day

 Rain Shower Glass: Shown in the top left of the photo, this shower glass provides a lower level of privacy than the frosted shower along with a texture that is commonly facing outward from the wet area.

 The styles and color combinations are endless.
-With a few questions from our team, we can quickly narrow it down and suggest the most appropriate shower hardware that looks beautiful, feels “solid” and is manufactured to a very high quality standard.
+With a few questions from our team, we can quickly narrow it down and suggest the most appropriate shower hardware that looks beautiful, feels solid and is manufactured and installed to a very high quality standard.

 We source most of our shower glass hardware from CRLaurence.